privacygmail cleanupemail security

 What's the difference between client-side and server-side processing?

-Client-side processing means analysis happens in your browser on your device—your emails are never uploaded to third-party servers.
-Server-side processing means your emails are uploaded to the company's servers for analysis.
-Client-side (like MailMop) offers maximum privacy since your email data never leaves your device.
+Client-side processing means the analysis happens in your browser on your device, so your emails are never uploaded to third-party servers.
+Server-side processing means your emails get uploaded to the company's servers for analysis.
+Client-side (like MailMop) gives you maximum privacy because your email data never leaves your device.

 Is MailMop really more private than Clean Email?

 Yes, fundamentally.
-MailMop processes everything locally in your browser—your emails never leave your device.
-Clean Email uploads your emails to their servers (though they don't sell data and have good policies).
+MailMop processes everything locally in your browser, so your emails never leave your device.
+Clean Email uploads your emails to its servers (though it doesn't sell data and has good policies).
 Both are far more private than Unroll.Me, which actively sells your data.
-The choice depends on whether you need multi-provider support (Clean Email) or maximum privacy (MailMop).
+Your call comes down to whether you need multi-provider support (Clean Email) or maximum privacy (MailMop).

 Can MailMop access my email content?

-MailMop primarily uses metadata-only scope (sender, subject, date, size), never accessing email body content.
-When you use the unsubscribe feature, MailMop can optionally access email body to find unsubscribe links, but this still happens locally in your browser—content is never uploaded to MailMop servers.
+MailMop mostly uses a metadata-only scope (sender, subject, date, size) and doesn't touch your email body.
+When you use the unsubscribe feature, it can optionally read the email body to find unsubscribe links, but even that happens locally in your browser.
+Content is never uploaded to MailMop servers.

 How can I verify a tool's privacy claims?

-Check: 1) CASA 2 certification from Google (independent verification), 2) Source code availability (MailMop is source-available on GitHub), 3) Privacy policy specifics (data retention, selling, sharing), 4) GDPR compliance (EU availability), 5) User reviews and privacy audits, 6) Company transparency about architecture.
+Check: 1) CASA 2 certification from Google (independent verification), 2) source code availability (MailMop is source-available on GitHub), 3) privacy policy specifics (data retention, selling, sharing), 4) GDPR compliance (EU availability), 5) user reviews and privacy audits, 6) how transparent the company is about its architecture.

 What does CASA 2 certification mean?